kivle/msfs-map/README.md

 This project only contains the front-end code to display the actual map and query the Wikipedia API.
 The actual location from the simulator is provided by a patched version of [vfrmap by lian](https://github.com/lian/msfs2020-go) .
 The only thing changed in the patched version is to allow cross-origin requests to the websocket.

-1. Download the patched version of vfrmap from https://github.com/kivle/msfs2020-go/releases/tag/0.0.7-patched
+1. Download the patched version of vfrmap (separate version for MSFS 2024 has been added!) from https://github.com/kivle/msfs2020-go/releases/tag/0.0.7-patched
 2. Start MSFS 2020.
 3. Execute patched version of vfrmap.exe
 4. Open https://kivle.github.io/msfs-map/